FAQs for CMMC

 Under the new CMMC requirements, self-certifications will no longer be allowed.

-A CMMC 3rd Party Assessment Organization (C3PAO) will schedule and coordinate with your organization to perform a certification assessment.
-Once the assessment is completed and if there are no deficiencies, the C3PAO will issue an appropriate CMMC certificate to your organization, which will be valid for three years.
+An Authorized CMMC 3rd Party Assessment Organization (C3PAO) will schedule and coordinate with your organization to perform a certification assessment.
+Once the assessment is completed and if there are no deficiencies, the Authorized C3PAO will issue an appropriate CMMC certificate to your organization, which will be valid for three years.

 C3PAO’s are authorized and accredited by the CMMC Accreditation Body to conduct certification assessments of Defense Industrial Base organizations.